-- 1. To receive and adopt the directors' report and the accounts of the Company for the year ended 31 August 2022 and the report of the auditors thereon (the "Accounts"). - Subject to the adoption of the Accounts in accordance with Resolution 1 above, to declare a final dividend on the ordinary shares in the capital of the Company (other than ordinary shares held by the Company in treasury) for the year ended 31 August 2022 of 10.0 pence per ordinary share. - 3.
-To consider an ordinary resolution of the Company that Mr. R. King, who retires in accordance with the terms of his letter of appointment, be and is hereby re-elected as a director of the Company. - 4.
-To consider an ordinary resolution of the Company that Mr. C. Crouch, who retires in accordance with the terms of his letter of appointment, be and is hereby re-elected as a director of the Company. - 5.
-To consider an ordinary resolution of the Company that Mrs. C. Warren, who retires in accordance with the terms of her letter of appointment, be and is hereby re-elected as a director of the Company. - 6.
-To consider an ordinary resolution of the Company that Mr. J. Shearman, who was appointed subsequent to the 2022 Annual General Meeting and who retires in accordance with the terms of his letter of appointment and the Articles of Association of the Company, be and is hereby elected and re-appointed as a director of the Company. - 7.
-To consider an ordinary resolution of the Company that Mr. M. Hyde, who ceases to be an Executive Director on 31 December 2022 but who will continue in office as a non-executive director and who retires in accordance with the terms of his letter of engagement and the Articles of Association of the Company, be and is hereby re-elected as a director of the Company. - 8.
-To consider an ordinary resolution of the Company in respect of which Special Notice has been given under sections 312 and 515(2) of the Companies Act 2006 that Lubbock Fine LLP be and are hereby re-appointed as auditors of the Company (having previously been appointed by the directors to fill the casual vacancy caused by the cessation of office of MHA MacIntyre Hudson on 25 August 2022) to hold office with immediate effect and until the conclusion of the accounts meeting next following their appointment, on terms as to remuneration to be determined by the directors.
+- 1. To receive and adopt the directors' report and the accounts of the Company for the year ended 31 August 2023 and the report of the auditors thereon (the "Accounts"). - Subject to the adoption of the Accounts in accordance with Resolution 1 above, to declare a final dividend on the ordinary shares in the capital of the Company (other than ordinary shares held by the Company in treasury) for the year ended 31 August 2023 of 11 pence per ordinary share. - 3.
+To consider an ordinary resolution of the Company that Mrs. C. Warren, who retires in accordance with the terms of her letter of appointment, be and is hereby re-elected as a director of the Company. - 4.
+To consider an ordinary resolution of the Company that Mr. C. Crouch, who retires in accordance with the terms of his letter of appointment, be and is hereby re-elected as a director of the Company. - To consider an ordinary resolution of the Company that Mr. J. Shearman, who retires in accordance with the terms of his letter of appointment and the Articles of Association of the Company, be and is hereby re-elected as a director of the Company. - 6.
+To consider an ordinary resolution of the Company that Mr. M. Hyde, who retires in accordance with the terms of his letter of engagement and the Articles of Association of the Company, be and is hereby re-elected as a director of the Company. - 7.
+To consider an ordinary resolution of the Company that Lubbock Fine LLP be and are hereby re-appointed as auditors of the Company to hold office until the conclusion of the accounts meeting next following their appointment, on terms as to remuneration to be determined by the directors.